Jun.Q: 2011–present: Music and acting career

 Jun.Q debuted as a rapper in the idol group Myname in 2011.
 The group released its debut single "Message" on October 28.
 After learning of his debut as a singer, the publisher of the school textbooks sought to renew their contract with Jun.Q; they received a conditional agreement from H2 Media to publish photography taken by the company.
 A Japanese-language version of Myname's debut song was released the following July, which served as their introductory single in the country.
 The group was simultaneously active in the music industry of both countries.
 Having expressed interest in acting in 2012, he starred in the film Shinokubo Story (2013) along with Myname, where he played one of five characters seeking to become "stars".

 Beginning in 2015, Myname's promotional activities in South Korea waned.
 Jun.Q went on to compete on the survival competition series The Unit: Idol Rebooting Project along with bandmates Seyong, Chaejin, and Gunwoo.
 It was their first domestic promotional activities in two years.
 The participants competed to become a member of the all-male unit UNB.
 Jun.Q was eliminated and was listed at number 24 on the program's rankings.
 He was cast on OnStyle's web drama beautiology101 (2016) as Du Yi.
 The series centers around cosmetics and takes place at the fictional K-Beauty School.
 He also played the role of Eiji in the 2016 Japanese drama Kyabasuka Gakuen.
 He starred in the film Saihate Restaurant (2019) alongside Ryouta Murai.
 He released his debut solo single "Firenze" on November 8, 2019.

 Jun.Q enlisted in mandatory military service on June 22, 2020.
 He received military training at the Korea Army Training Center in Nonsan, South Chungcheong Province.

+On August 22, 2023, it was announced that he has signed a contract with YY Entertainment.